Prevent Hospital Infections

 Prevention

-• clean hands before touching area
+• Clean hands before touching area

-• don’t tug, pull, twist or bend the tube
+• Don’t pull, twist, or bend tube

-• secure catheter to your leg and ask every day if it’s still needed
+• Secure catheter to your leg and ask every day if it’s still needed

 Type